jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * Because Flyweight objects are shared, their intrinsic state must apply to all clients, whereas because Object Pool objects are only used by one client at a time, they can have client specific state
 * The number of Flyweight objects can grow as requested, whereas the number of Object Pool objects tend to be fixed, but they can also grow and shrink dynamically depending upon utilization
 * Flyweight always returns an object when acquired, whereas an Object Pool might not have any available objects when one is requested
-* Flyweight objects are initialized via [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization), whereas Object Pool objects are initialized at start up
+* Flyweight objects are initialized via [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization), whereas Object Pool objects are initialized at start up using eager initialization, but they can be implemented to use lazy initialization as well
 * Flyweight object reclamation is optional, whereas Object Pool reclamation is required

 ## Core Object Pool Design and Implementation